 In a way, the present generation is trained to migrate to keep pace with the growing globalization and competition.
 No one wants to be left out.
 At the basic level, we have instances of parents sending their children abroad to pursue their higher education.
 But these are only very few, there are others who think that migrating abroad limits one from its freedom and respect which they could have enjoyed in their own country.
 And this to some is true enough.
 They prefer migrating within the country that is across regions.
 But then too if not international politics, one has to succumb to state politics.
-We all are aware how difficult it is for someone who comes from a state of Uttar Pradesh to live in a state of Maharashtra.
-Because then there is not only the state but also language politics.
+We all are aware of how difficult it is for someone who comes from the state of Uttar Pradesh to live in the state of Maharashtra.

 The difference between the rural and urban setup is what makes people attracted to the urban places.
 There’s an inequality in the development of both.
 The urban is continuously progressing ahead and what was behind, due to neglect and ignorance is lagging behind even more.
 In the words of William.
 L. Swing, “ We cannot and should not stop people from migration.
 We have to give them a better life at home.
 Migration is a process, not a problem.”
 Slowing down migration won’t help because actually, the problem is inequality.
 That adds up to Global Inequality.
 This indifference makes the family members migrate to urban cities if they come from a rural setup.
 Once the person moves out from the rural place and finds a means to support life better than when at home, they encourage their younger siblings to move out of their place too.

 They initially use their family ties to find a job and thus strengthen their trust and reliability, thus promoting social brotherhood.
 Because one remains new to the place they try to establish good relations with ones already living there.
 In this way, the circle keeps increasing and makes one socially mature.

 📣 The Sociology group is now on Telegram.
 Click here to join our channel (@sociologygroup) and stay updated with the latest Posts